 The Assessors are not responsible for the mailing of tax bills or collection of taxes; they do, however, grant tax abatements.

-Kari A. McLain, Assistant Assessor
+Kari A. McLain, Assessor